NobleMajo/fleetform/README.md

 Details:
 You can use Fleetform to deploy a whole infrasturcture on multiple host/servers with one command.

 !
-Fleetform by HalsMaulMajo (supported by CoreUnit.NET) !
+Fleetform by majo418 (supported by CoreUnit.NET) !
 ```

 ## ff apply -h